nss-myhostname, libnss_myhostname.so.2 — Provide hostname resolution for the locally configured system hostname.

 nss-myhostname is a plugin for the GNU Name Service Switch (NSS) functionality of the GNU C Library (glibc) primarily providing hostname resolution for the locally configured system hostname as returned by gethostname(2).
 The precise hostnames resolved by this module are:

-local hostname.
-When using dynamic hostnames, this is
+hostname.
+When using dynamic hostnames, this is traditionally

 requires a writable